spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 2\.
 Add `componentUsages` to you `manifest.json` under `sap.ui5`

+!!! warning ""
     ⚠️ You must always keep your ui5-cc-spreadsheetimporter version up to date here when updating the module.

 ````json
 "componentUsages": {